 - A daily map series is compared to look for any unusual patterns over time.

-- Values are compared with other third-party daily precipitation datasets, like Saskatchewan Ministry of Agriculture's crop reporter data as required to review rainfall distribution.
+- Values are compared with other third-party daily precipitation datasets.

 - Where missing data occurs, GIS analysis and third-party data are used to estimate the missing values.